 Ultimately our decision to build a new house came down to a few things:

 We wanted to be closer to downtown and the university.
 But we knew if we waited, we would most likely be priced out with Tucson home costs rising so rapidly.
 Lots close to the center of the city are not easy to come by, so this was a very unique opportunity.

 Like many little cities full of character, Tucson is a weird and wonderful place.
 It’s architecture reflects that!
 People do funky things to their houses to add rooms.
 As a family of five looking for a four-bedroom house close to downtown, options are very limited.
 Unless you have a cool mill to spend on an old home designed with lots of space, you’re looking at some potentially wonky additions and/or having to do some wonky additions to add the square footage.

 A new build gave us the ability to get all the bedrooms we needed, in a floor plan that made sense, in what’s basically the middle of the city.

 (my husband requested I title it that) We’ve watched enough HGTV to know that fixer-uppers are really risky.
 You never really know what you’re in for till it’s too late to turn back.

 A new build would give us the security to know that everything would be safe and functional and ultra-efficient, right from the beginning.
 What we would be sacrificing in charm and character, we felt like we would be making up for in energy efficiency and the security of knowing there wouldn’t be weird HVAC problems, or electrical issues, or any of the “quirks” that often accompany older homes.
 With three little ones, that was a huge determining factor.

-Flash forward to now, sitting in a rental house with a desk full of tile and grout samples, a sketchbook full of design plans next to me, and an end of construction just within sight.
+Flash forward to now.
+I’m sitting in a rental house with a desk full of tile and grout samples, a sketchbook full of design plans next to me.
+And there’s an end of construction just within sight.